Key Points

 Can dogs and cats have multiple food allergies?

 Yes, dogs and cats can develop more than one food allergy.
-However, they might also be experiencing another kind of allergy, like a seasonal allergy, flea allergy, or an environmental allergy, at the same time.
-Dogs and cats can be allergic to other things like:
+However, they might also be experiencing something else, such as a seasonal allergy, flea allergy, or environmental allergy, at the same time.

 - Pollen